Mazda CX-9 years to avoid — most common problems

 The company worked very hard to address the problems with the Mazda CX-9 after the 2012 accident.
 The 2013 Mazda CX-9, however, continued to have troubles while having half as many as the 2012 model.

 The brake booster was still malfunctioning, putting everyone on the road in danger.
 It was the most serious problem facing the company.
-The airbags kept deploying, and the ball joint was rusting.
+The airbags kept deploying, and there was a recall in 2011 to sort out this issue and prevent harm to drivers and passengers.

 Second-generation Mazda CX-9 (2016 model year)